MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Introduction

 Furthermore, truly human-like understanding of manga requires the ability to jointly perform both OCR and VQA, rather than treating them as isolated tasks.
 Therefore, building on our two proposed benchmarks, we finetune an open-source LMM (Qwen2.5-VL~\cite{Qwen2.5-VL}) to develop \textbf{MangaLMM}, a manga-specialized model designed to jointly address both OCR and VQA tasks.
 MangaLMM serves as a practical baseline for human-like manga understanding.
 We conduct comprehensive experiments, including analyses on model and dataset size, and compare MangaLMM with state-of-the-art proprietary models such as GPT-4o~\cite{gpt4o} and Gemini 2.5~\cite{gemini2.5} to evaluate the current landscape of multimodal manga understanding.
 Our results show that even the proprietary models struggle on our two benchmarks, while MangaLMM jointly handle OCR and VQA, achieving promising performance on both.

-An overview of our proposed MangaVQA benchmark and the MangaLMM model is shown in Figure~\ref{fig:overview}.
-Our contributions are summarized as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We present \textbf{MangaVQA}, a novel benchmark for evaluating multimodal question answering in manga, consisting of 526 manually constructed question–answer pairs.
-Combined with \textbf{MangaOCR}, which focuses on precise, in-page text detection and recognition—an aspect often overlooked in prior comic-related benchmarks, our benchmarks provide a foundational evaluation of multimodal manga understanding across both visual and textual dimensions.
+An overview of our MangaVQA benchmark and the MangaLMM model is shown in Figure~\ref{fig:overview}.
+Our contributions are summarized as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We present \textbf{MangaVQA}, a benchmark of 526 manually constructed question–answer pairs, and \textbf{MangaOCR}, focusing on in-page text detection and recognition.
+Together, they enable comprehensive evaluation of multimodal manga understanding.

-\item We develop \textbf{MangaLMM}, a manga-specialized version of Qwen2.5-VL finetuned on synthetic VQA and MangaOCR annotation, designed to jointly address both VQA and OCR.
+\item We develop \textbf{MangaLMM}, a manga-specialized version of Qwen2.5-VL, finetuned to jointly address VQA and OCR.

-\item We perform extensive analysis on how model size and training data influence performance, and evaluate MangaLMM against proprietary models such as GPT-4o and Gemini 2.5 to assess the limitations of general-purpose LMMs in stylized visual domains. \end{itemize}
+\item We perform extensive analysis and evaluate MangaLMM against proprietary models, highlighting the limitations of general-purpose LMMs in stylized visual domains. \end{itemize}